yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/driveitem-put-content.md

 |Application | Files.ReadWrite.All, Sites.ReadWrite.All |

 ## HTTP request
-To replace an existing item
+To replace an existing item:
 <!-- { "blockType": "ignored" } -->

 ```http